This post was last updated on June 4, 2021

 - Engineering resource required to maintain the software

-- Risk of something going wrong (bugs) with the software
+- Risk of something going wrong (e.g., bugs) with the software

-The ideal admin panel solution would be flexible enough to fit your use-case, while requiring minimal engineering time to build and maintain.
+The ideal admin panel solution would be flexible enough to fit your use case and require minimal engineering time to build and maintain.
 Here comes the pitch…

-The idea is that there are things that engineers write a lot of code for.
+The idea is that engineers need flexibility to customize admin panels by writing code.
 For example, when you’re implementing a button that calls an API request in React + Redux, you’ll need to:

 - write the actual API request with a